ill-am/Giggle-A-Day/server/README.md

 3. **POST /override** — Accepts `content` and `override`, returns updated content
 4. **GET /export** — Returns a PDF file for given content

+## Text → Imagery → Image workflow (Gemini)

+This project uses a small, staged pipeline for content + image generation when using Google's Gemini models.
+The recommended runtime configuration separates the responsibilities so each model and endpoint is explicit and auditable:

+- GEMINI_API_URL_TEXT — endpoint for text generation (e.g. `gemini-pro:generateContent`)
+- GEMINI_API_KEY_TEXT — API key or OAuth token used for text calls
+- GEMINI_API_URL_IMAGERY — optional endpoint used for generating image-prompts (an "imagery" specialist model)
+- GEMINI_API_URL_IMAGE — endpoint used for image-generation (model that emits image bytes)
+- GEMINI_API_KEY_IMAGE — API key or OAuth token used for image calls

+Process summary:

+- 1. Use the TEXT endpoint to generate poems and high-level descriptions.
+- 2. Optionally call the IMAGERY endpoint to transform text into a refined image prompt (subject, style, composition).
+- 3. Call the IMAGE endpoint with the refined prompt to get image bytes (base64/data URI) and save into `server/samples/images/`.

+Notes and best practices:

+- Use explicit, named env vars instead of packing multiple keys in a single value.
+Examples: `GEMINI_API_URL_TEXT` and `GEMINI_API_KEY_IMAGE`.
+- Prefer OAuth bearer tokens (e.g. `ya29...`) for full access to multimodal/image generation features.
+Google API keys (AIza...) may work for text-only endpoints but some image operations require OAuth.
+- During development, set `GEMINI_FALLBACK_TO_STUB=true` to continue using the offline SVG stub when the image API does not return bytes.
+- Harnesses: small test scripts live in `server/scripts/` (`gemini-harness.js`, `gemini-text-harness.js`, `gemini-image-harness.js`) to exercise each modality and save artifacts to `server/samples/images/`.

+About the `undici` warning in your editor

+- If you see a TypeScript/IDE warning like `Cannot find module 'undici' or its corresponding type declarations.`, it means the code references `undici` as a runtime fallback for `fetch` but the package is not installed.
+Options:
+  - Install `undici` in the `server` package (`npm --prefix server install undici`) to remove the warning and provide a stable `fetch` on Node < 18.
+  - Or run on Node 18+ where global `fetch` exists and the fallback won't be used.
+The code already tries `globalThis.fetch` first.

+If you'd like, I can add `undici` to `server/package.json` and update `.env.example` with the new env var names.

 ## PDF Export Note

 **Important:**